 This check ensures the implants sit well in their pockets and look natural, both when you’re lying down and when you’re standing or sitting up.

 The incisions are then closed using self-dissolving stiches so you won’t have to go through the inconvenience of having them removed.

 We will fit you with a compression garment or special enlargement bra to aid the healing process.
 Compression garments provide support and comfort, minimise swelling, and help keep the implants correctly positioned.

-As with any surgery, breast augmentation will cause some pain and swelling afterwards.
-Most swelling should subside within a few days but some swelling may persist for up to six weeks.
+As with any surgery, there will be some pain and swelling afterwards.
+Most swelling should subside within a few days, but some swelling may persist for up to six weeks.

 For fast and effective healing, a compression bandage must be worn on the chest for approximately 24 hours after surgery.

 You will need to keep the dressing on and keep it dry for one week.

 The stitches are generally reabsorbable so will not need to be removed and bruising should go down in one to three weeks.